How to Buy a Paddle Board

 SUP Hull Types

-Another aspect to consider as part of the SUP size is the design of your board’s hull.
+Another aspect to consider as part of the SUP size is the design of your board’s hull, or body.
 The hull will also determine the characteristics of how your board performs in water.
 The two most common types of paddle board hulls are:

 Displacement Hull – A displacement hull has a sharp pointed nose which displaces the water to either side, making it the perfect choice for paddlers who want to cover long distances.
 The sharper nose allows the hull to slice through water and gives the rider a fast and smooth ride.
 Most touring boards are designed with a displacement hull, allowing the rider to travel longer distances with ease.